Phylum Echinodermata > Class Stelleroida > Subclass Asteroidea

 Cryptasterina sp.

 Where seen?
 This little sea star hides under stones near the mid-water mark.
 At low tide it clamps tight to the surface almost like a limpet.
-It is seen on some parts of Pulau Semakau and also at Lazarus Island.
+It is found on natural rocky shores of our Southern shores.

 Features: Diameter with arms (3-4cm).
-Its arms are so short that it appears almost pentagonal.
+5 arms that are so short that the animal appears almost pentagonal.
 Clamping tight to the surface, the body is sometimes in a hump in the centre.
-The upper surface has tiny holes through which short stubby
+Upperside with tiny holes through which short stubby

 transparent finger-like structures (papulae) emerge when it is submerged.
-Underneath, in grooves under the arms, are short tube feet that end in suckers.
-Colours plain or mottled beige, brown or grey that camouflages it perfectly with the underside of the stone.
+Colours plain or mottled beige, brown or grey that camouflages it perfectly with the rocks it clings to.
+Underside pale without any markings.
+Tube feet short, tipped with suckers.

 According to Lane, the species are very difficult to tell apart even under the microscope and molecular methods are needed to distinguish the species.

 What does it eat?
-It grazes on algae and small animals found on the surface of the stone.
+It grazes on algae, detritus, small animals and the biofilm found on the surface of the stone.

 Status and threats: This sea star is listed as 'Vulnerable' in the Red List of threatened animals of Singapore.